eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

     Not every *DataKind* has a target, so the dialog will only show this field when the *DataKind* selected requires it.

-This is the entity Id of the entity that the data refers to. \
+This is the entity Id of the entity that the data refers to. |br|
 This field works similar to the :ref:`source_entity_id`.
 Some *DataKind* has a target entity that the data refers to, and this target must be of an specific entity kind.
 Choosing an entity of a different kind than the one this data requires, will be solved by using the same